hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	to save the contents of the current spreadsheet into specified file.
 	If the file already exists, it asks the user whether to overwrite or not.

+	One could also use

+		s file

 * pw passwd file

 	to encrypt and save the file.

+	One could also use

+		ps passwd file

 * l file